Easybuoy/ezekielekunola.blog/content/posts/2019-08-27-integrating-continous-integration-tools-to-node-api/index.md

 node_js:
   - 10.14.1
 ```
-> Note: In the configuration below, we specified the language as nodejs and the version of Nodejs we want Travis to install before running our tests.
-Also, different configurations could be specified based on the language used.
+**Note: In the configuration above, we specified the language as nodejs and the version of nodejs we want Travis CI to install and use in running our tests.
+Also, different configurations could be specified based on the language used.**

  After adding the configuration above to the created `.travis.yml` file, push changes to Github.
 After pushing, Travis CI would create a build and automatically run your tests.
 An example of a build is shown in the image below.